Dropping and Withdrawing From Classes

 - Injury or illness of the student, or

-Once appeal documentation has been received and reviewed for completeness, the college has 30 days from the date the appeal is submitted to review, render a decision and notify the student of the results.
-The student will be notified by email of the appeal decision.
+Once the appeal and documentation have been received and reviewed for relevance and completeness, the College’s committee has 30 days from the date the appeal is submitted to review, render a decision, and notify the student of the results.
+The student will be notified via college-provided email of the appeal decision.
+To finalize the appeal, the student must respond to the decision email that includes requirements for the appeal.

 Additional Information